George DiCaprio

-George Paul DiCaprio (born October 2, 1943) is an American actor who has collaborated with Timothy Leary and Laurie Anderson.
+George Paul DiCaprio (born October 2, 1943) is an American comic book author and actor who has collaborated with Timothy Leary and Laurie Anderson.
 He is the father of actor Leonardo DiCaprio.

 Early life

 DiCaprio was born George Paul DiCaprio on October 2, 1943 in New York City to George Leon DiCaprio (1902–1965) and Olga Anne Jacobs (1904–1984).
-His father was the son of Italian immigrants, Salvatore Di Caprio (1866–1966) and Rosina Cassella (1875–1941), and his mother was of German descent.
+His father was the son of Italian immigrants, Salvatore DiCaprio (1866–1966) and Rosina Cassella (1875–1941), and his mother was of German descent.

 Career

 DiCaprio was active in underground comix throughout the 1970s, as a writer, editor, publisher, and distributor.
 He is known for such titles as Greaser Comics, Forbidden Knowledge, and Cocaine Comix, collaborating with artists such as Laurie Anderson, Pete von Sholly, and Rich Chidlaw.

 DiCaprio's first foray into comix came in 1970 with Baloney Moccasins Comics: A Magazine for the Medieval Mind, a politically themed one-shot densely illustrated by Laurie Anderson.
 The book was released by DiCaprio's short-lived self-publishing imprint (in partnership with R. Jaccoma), Half-Ass Press.
 (DiCaprio and Jaccoma had been part of a New York City-based firm known as Cloud Studios.)

 In 1979, Last Gasp published the one-shot comic Neurocomics: Timothy Leary.
 "Evolved from transmissions of Dr. Timothy Leary as filtered through Pete Von Sholly & George DiCaprio", "Neurocomics was written by DiCaprio based on Timothy Leary's extensive ruminations on" life, the brain, and intelligence.
-As M. Steven Fox of ComixJoint wrote of the project, "though a 32-page book cannot possibly convey the full complexity of an elaborate concept like the eight-circuit model of consciousness, Neurocomics provides a concise primer on the subject."
+As M. Steven Fox of Comix Joint wrote of the project, "though a 32-page book cannot possibly convey the full complexity of an elaborate concept like the eight-circuit model of consciousness, Neurocomics provides a concise primer on the subject."

 As a distributor in the 1970s and 1980s, DiCaprio supplied West Coast retailers with underground and independent comics.

 DiCaprio was also a performance artist.
 Comics writer Harvey Pekar details a performance in Los Angeles in February 1988 where DiCaprio claimed that he did "a light show using brine shrimp and worms.
 I'd hit 'em with cold water and they'd move around and I'd project 'em on a wall magnified.
 It blew people's minds."

 DiCaprio played an important role in his son's early career as an actor.
 He used to screen scripts for him, and was instrumental in getting Leo to portray Arthur Rimbaud in the 1995 film Total Eclipse.